Mohanad-eng/Sensor_Fusion_MindCloud/README.md

 2- can keep working even if a sensor stops providing data for a little while.
 It does this by using its educated guesses and the last known sensor readings to keep tracking the robot.
 When the sensor starts working again, the EKF smoothly brings the new data back into the mix.

+**EKF Algorithm**

+On a high-level, the EKF algorithm has two stages, a predict phase and an update (correction phase).

+- Predict Step :

+- Update (Correct) Step :